 Captures all log events that would normally be printed by the default logger handler, and prints them to the current test case log.
 If an event cannot be associated with a test case, it is printed in the Common Test framework log.
-This happens for test cases running in parallel and events occurring in-between test cases.
-You can configure the level of SASL reports using the normal SASL mechanisms.
+This happens for test cases running in parallel and events occuring in-between test cases.